kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

-So, if one is given some weights/biases extracted from Keras and their task is to use them in CUDNN, they have to perform a series of preprocessing on them, such as slicing, permuting, tranposing, concatenation, etc. Fortunately, we can find a "secret" tool from Tensorflow Keras that can help partially of the
+So, if one is given some weights/biases extracted from Keras and their task is to use them in CUDNN, they have to perform a series of preprocessing on them, such as slicing, permuting, tranposing, concatenation, etc. Fortunately, we can find a "secret" tool from Tensorflow Keras that can partially help over the
 preprocessing:
 ```python
 params = recurrent_v2._canonical_to_params(